The Architecture Clinic is designed to guide and accelerate your exposure to the practices of modern software design.

 IDesign Master Architect who will teach you the thought process and the rationale behind the design decisions.
 Along the

-way we will walk you through the steps of the IDesign Method, share insight, inform best practices, and also help develop
+way we will walk you through the steps of the IDesign Method, share insight and best practices, and also help develop

 the “soft skills” that are so important to success such as customer interview and design review presentation.
 In normal